Whether it’s a cleansing detox programme or an anti-stress retreat, treat yourself to a break tailored to your precise problem area.

 Ayurvedic nutrition rarely uses animal products as they can put a strain on the body.
 Instead, light, plant-based products and top-quality spices are central to any diet plan.
 Consciously enjoying easily digestible, constitution-appropriate meals – that is the Ayurvedic pathway to greater wellbeing!

-The ancient Ayurvedic texts contain an abundance of knowledge about the effects and uses of herbs.
+The ancient Ayurvedic texts contain an abundance of knowledge about the effects and uses of different herbs.
 At the Mandira we therefore consider herbal treatments to be vital complements to other forms of therapy.
 Herbal teas and herb oils, for example, strengthen the body during cleansing treatment programmes.

 Cleansing the body of harmful substances plays an important role in Ayurveda.
 Over time, waste products and toxins accumulate in the body and can lead to discomfort and illness.
 It is therefore essential that these toxins are eliminated from time to time.